bnarath/Toronto_Rental_ETL_Project/README.md

 Rentals fall into three main categories: Long term rentals, Short term rentals , Rooms and Roommates rental.
 The Kijiji website is not dynamic and quite easy to scrape.
 A simple url request along with BeautifulSoup library was used for the data scrapping.

-Kijiji provides rental information that includes apartment features such as apartment location and cost (See Code/kijiji_api_scraping_transform).</p>
+Kijiji provides rental information that includes apartment features such as apartment location and cost [See Code.](Code/kijiji_api_scraping_transform)</p>

 <h4>Toronto Police Services Open Data</h4>

 <p>Two sources of data were extract from Toronto Police Services - major crime indicators and community services. <p>

 <h5>Major Crime Indicators</h5>
 <p>Toronto Police Services (TPS) provides a <a href="https://data.torontopolice.on.ca/pages/catalogue">catalogue of data sources</a> that includes incidence of crime.
 Crimes are tracked in a number of categories and availabe in consolidated dataset - Major Crime Indicators (MCI).
 TPS provides an <a href="https://data.torontopolice.on.ca/datasets/mci-metadata/geoservice">API</a> to easily access the MCI.
 We have made use of this API call and merged with homicide data available on the TPS website.
-Please refer the [code]()
+Please refer the [code](Code/craigslist_and_crime_api_scraping_transform.ipynb)

 <p>
 <h5>Community Assets</h5>